Buddhist Chaplain

 Ernest Ng is a Buddhist Chaplain with the UMCA at UBC and Multifaith Centre at SFU.
 He focuses on the wellbeing of communities by volunteering at universities and charities.
 He engages in religious and spiritual care, teaches mindfulness, and guides forest therapy.

 Ernest became a Buddhist and received the Five Precepts and Yogacara Bodhisattva vows under the Ch’an tradition.
-He received the Three Jewels and the Five Mindfulness Trainings with the Plum Village and Sixteen Precepts with the Upaya Zen Center.
+He received the Three Jewels, the Five Mindfulness Trainings and the Fourteen Mindfulness Trainings with the Plum Village.
+He is also a Certified Spiritual Care Practitioner, Certified Psychospiritual Therapist, and Provisional Supervisor-Educator under Canadian Association of Spiritual Carehas (CASC).
+He completed Buddhist Chaplaincy Training, received Sixteen Precepts, and was ordained as Lay Minister with the Upaya Zen Center.

 You can contact Ernest at ernestngch@gmail.com or through his Linktree.